 On top of all that, be sure to wash your fruits and veggies thoroughly before eating while you're pregnant.

 Your first visit to the doctor is your opportunity to ask questions and make plans for later in your pregnancy.
-To learn more about how pregnancies progress and how to care for yourself during your pregnancy, follow the links on the next page.
+To learn more about how pregnancies progress and how to care for yourself during your pregnancy, follow the links below.